Microsoft Graph Email Account Configuration

 Microsoft Graph Email Account Configuration 3.png

-Your TraceGains instance is now connected to your Office 365 mailbox using the Microsoft Graph API for more secure and efficient email management.
+Your TraceGains instance is now connected to Office 365 using the Microsoft Graph API.

 Was this article helpful?